marinasundstrom/BookStoreScraper/README.md

 ﻿# Book Scraper

-This project scrapes [Books to Scrape](http://books.toscrape.com/), and saves the content to the computer so that you can browse the site offline.
+Console app that scrapes [Books to Scrape](http://books.toscrape.com/), and saves the content to the computer so that you can browse the site offline.

 The project is coded in C#/.NET, and for HTML parsing it uses [AngleSharp](https://anglesharp.github.io/).